ABOUT NON-ALCOHOLIC STEATOHEPATITIS

 How is non-alcoholic steatohepatitis treated?

-At present, there is no approved therapy for the treatment of NASH.
+Currently, there is no approved therapy for the treatment of NASH.
 Pioglitazone and vitamin E have shown limited efficacy and are used off-label to treat patients.
-Over 50 compounds targeting a plethora of mechanisms are currently under investigation as a potential treatment for NASH.
+Over 50 compounds targeting a plethora of mechanisms are currently under investigation as potential treatments for NASH.

 How is non-alcoholic steatohepatitis diagnosed?

-NAFLD and NASH are primarily diagnosed and monitored through the use of a liver biopsy.
-Hepatic steatosis can be determined through ultrasound; however, a diagnosis of NASH and can only be confirmed through the use of a liver biopsy to determine steatohepatitis pathology.
+NAFLD and NASH are mainly diagnosed and monitored by liver biopsy.
+Hepatic steatosis can be detected by ultrasound.
+However, the diagnosis NASH can only be confirmed by liver biopsy to determine the pathology of steatohepatitis.